-Staff solicited from Empire, via formal discovery requests and email correspondence, documentation supporting its Application and Attachment A, Schedules 1-5.
+Staff solicited from Empire, via formal discovery requests and e-mail correspondence, documentation supporting its Application and Attachment A, Schedules 1-5.
 Staff performed the majority of its audit in-house using the information gathered through this process.
 Once the desk audit was complete, Staff met with Empire at its corporate office in Joplin, Missouri.
 This meeting allowed Staff to further question Empire about information provided in response to discovery requests and to review Empire's coal and rail transportation contracts.
 Staff notes that Empire personnel were open and forthcoming when answering questions and provided requested supporting documentation.
-Staff audited Empire's actual fuel costs for the following months:
+Staff audited Empire's actual fuel costs for the following months: April, May, June and July 2016.3 For these months, Staff conducted an audit of the Application that consisted of: